 The Emergency Medicine Residency Program at the University of Cincinnati Medical Center was both the first program in emergency medicine, and the first program to recognize the advantages unique to a four-year training program.

 Despite being the first residency in Emergency Medicine, the University of Cincinnati takes pride in changing with the times to reflect the current atmosphere in Emergency Medicine.
-Ultrasound and EMS have been added to the curriculum to strengthen training in these areas.
-In addition, residents have unmatched elective time to explore research or subspecialty interests including operations, administration, toxicology, stroke, cardiovascular, wilderness and international medicine.
+We continue to reevaluate our curriculum to make sure that we are providing our residents with a cutting-edge education, most recently adding rotation time with Critical Care Anesthesia to increase exposure to technology such as ECMO.
+In addition, as previously mentioned, residents have unmatched elective time to explore research or subspecialty interests including operations, administration, education, toxicology, stroke, cardiovascular, wilderness, global health, public health, critical care or any other interest they choose to explore.

 Our curriculum supports a strong core of training in the Emergency Department with ICU training as well as subspecialty training in areas important to Emergency Medicine such as orthopedics, obstetrics & gynecology and plastic surgery.
 There are no “scut rotations”.
 All our rotations are carefully chosen and regularly reviewed to assure that they are appropriate to training strong Emergency Medicine clinicians.
 The residents play a critical role in the continuing evolution of our curriculum.

 *After first 6 months of the first year, pediatric EM shifts are integrated in adult EM months.
-EMS ground shifts and Air Care aeromedical shifts are also integrated into months in the Emergency Department.
-After first year, Community EM shifts are integrated into every EM month, such that the total shifts for Community EM are at least one-month equivalent per year which is how they are shown above.
+EMS ground shifts and Air Care aeromedical shifts are also integrated into months in the ED.
+After first year, Community EM shifts are integrated into every EM month, such that the total shifts for Community ED are at least one-month equivalent per year.